KostasValeckas/PyLongslit/README.md

 # PyLongslit

+* DEVELOPING GROUNDS - FEEL FREE TO LOOK AROUND - BUT DO NOT RUN THIS CODE

 PyLongslit is simple Python software for reduction of astronomical long-slit spectra.
 As for now, the software is tested and designed to work with data from [ALFOSC](https://www.not.iac.es/instruments/alfosc/) at the